-Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology 37 Suggested frequency of testing 38 Notes Basis for compliance assessment amended versions of the Code) 56 signals (secondary injection) to demonstrate correct operation of the protection; and ii.
-Repair or recalibrate protection relays as required; and (b) Investigate plant trips.
-On every event As above Protection from Power System Disturbances (as required under S5.2.5.8 in versions 1-6949 of the Rules, the initial Code, and all amended versions of the Code) 57 Method 3 (of 3): (a) Performance is monitored, inservice; and At each major overhaul; and/or every 5 years by routine functional testing of unit electrical protection systems and verification of database registered Applicable for wind farms Changes to turbine control parameters will be controlled such that the performance of the generating system and generating units Performance is confirmed by the generating system remaining synchronised during power system disturbance conditions where required under a provision of the Rules.
+Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology 15 Suggested frequency of testing 16 Notes Basis for compliance assessment (c) Investigate unit electrical protection trips.
+On every event As above Protection from Power System Disturbances (as required under S5.2.5.8 in versions 1-49 of the Rules, the initial Code, and all amended versions of the Code) 34 Method 2 (of 3): (a) Routine testing and/or calibration of relevant subsystems including: i.
+Injection of simulated signals (secondary injection) to demonstrate correct operation of the protection; and ii.
+Repair or recalibrate protection relays as required; and As appropriate to the technology of the relevant sub-system Achieve performance standard (b) Investigate plant trips.
+On every event As above